Debugging Your ESP32 Project with a Serial Terminal

 Basic Debugging with Serial.printf

-Here's a simple example for the Arduino IDE that connects to Wi-Fi and reports its progress:
+Here's a more robust example for the Arduino IDE that demonstrates different log levels and intentionally causes a crash.

 #include <WiFi.h>